RammasEchor/RammasEchor.github.io/index.md

-# Week 15 - My Personal Brand (1)
+# Week 16 - My Personal Brand (2)

-## 13 Jul 2021 - 19 Jul 2021
+## 20 Jul 2021 - 26 Jul 2021

 ---

 ## Performance interview

 This week I had my performance interview.
 Since about 4 weeks ago I started reviewing the topics for this interview, and this week I did not learn a lot of new things.
 I do not have received feedback from the interview yet, but I think my performance was average.
 I am really not happy with this, since I sinked a lot of time studying, but I realized that I need to better myself so I can be at the level I want to be.
-During the interview I was nervous, and did wander when coming up with answers.
+During the interview I was nervous, and did wander off when coming up with answers.

 I need to be more confident in my answers, and for me to be more confident I need to know the topic very, very well.
 To reach this I need to comprehend not only the general strokes, but memorize the concepts for each part.
 I know how, and why, but hearing a name I haven't heard trips me out, and I know that if I knew the concept it would be much more easier.